SkygearIO/features/features/384-k8s-access/index.md

 Behind the scene, a service account is created per developer per app if not exists.
 A role binding is created to bind the above role to the service account.

+The service account is deleted when it is explicitly deleted by the developer with skycli or when the developer is removed from the collaborators.

 # Caveats

 The token of a service account is a JWT token that never expire.